the-wake/assignment-14-blog/README.md

 Users can see the most recent posts from the homepage, but to access further functionality, they will need to create an account.
 Once an account is created (and the user is logged in), they will be able to create posts, edit their own posts, and comment on other users' posts (and their own).

 ## Functionality
 The webpage will validate user login status via the session at most steps, requiring login if not logged in.
+Since the application is primarily run on the server side, most functionality is handled via the server requesting and rendering information to the user via fetch requests, express, MySQL2, and Sequelize.

 ## Tools Used
 * JavaScript